caltechlibrary/newt/newt_yaml_syntax.md

 ## the "models" property

 Models holds a list of individual models used by our data pipelines.
-The models are by Newt code generator and the Newt router.
-Models defines a superset of the GitHub YAML issue template syntax (abbr: GHYTS).
+The models are used by Newt code generator and the Newt router.
+Models were inspired by a subset of GitHub YAML issue template syntax (abbr: GHYTS).
+Models contain lists of elements, elements are descriptions of HTML5 input elements and their attributes.

 ### a model object

 The model object is based largely on GitHub YAML issue template syntax with a couple extra properties that are Newt enhancements.

 `id`
-: (required, newt specific) this is the name identifying the model.
+: (required) this is the name identifying the model.
 It must conform to variable name rules[^21]

-The following properties are based on the GitHub YAML issue template syntax[^22] (abbr: GHYTS)
+The following properties are inspired by GitHub YAML issue template syntax[^22] (abbr: GHYTS)

-`name`
-: (required: GHYTS, optional: newt) Must be unique to use with GitHub YAML issue templates[^22].
-In Newt it will be used in populating comments in generated SQL

 `description`
 : (required: GHYTS, optional: newt) A human description of the model, It will appear in the web form and SQL components generated from the model

-`body`
+`elements`
 : (required) A a list of input types.
 Each input type maps to columns in SQL, input element in web forms and or HTML elements in read only pages

 #### a model's input types

-This is based on GitHub YAML issue template (abbr: GHYTS) input types[^23].
+This is based on HTML5 form input types.
+They were inspired by GitHub YAML issue template (abbr: GHYTS) input types[^23].

 `id`
 : (required) an identifier for the element.
 Must conform to variable name rules[^21].
 It is used to SQL as a column name and in web forms for the input property.